-- A. Appeal of Final Disciplinary Action resulting in suspension, demotion, or discharge shall be through Arbitration, but only with concurrence of the employee's Union. - B. For matters of arbitration, the District and the Union agree to select an arbitrator from the following list of nine (9):
+- A. Appeal of Final Disciplinary Action resulting in suspension, demotion, or discharge shall be through arbitration, but only with concurrence of the Society. - B. For matters of arbitration, the District and the Society agree to select an arbitrator from the following list:

-Norm Brand Margie Brogan Andrea Dooley Matt Goldberg Catherine Harris Ron Hoh John Kagel David S. Weinberg Barry Winograd
+Norm Brand Andrea Dooley Matt Goldberg Catherine Harris Ron Hoh John Kagel Carol Vendrillo David S. Weinberg Barry Winograd